 WordPress is especially great for web editors with less design experience.
 When creating sites on this platform, you can build one from a professionally predesigned template or theme, or you can get more technical and personalize your own website.
 Below is an example of one of its pre-designed templates:

-When you first get started, WordPress will show you a variety of themes which you can preview and test out.
-Then, once you select a theme, WordPress will give you a tutorial of how to edit your website.
+When you first get started, WordPress will show you a variety of themes that you can preview and test out.
+Then, once you select a theme, WordPress will give you a tutorial on how to edit your website.
 You can then change your theme at any time fairly quickly.